SSWConsulting/SSW.GitHub.Template/README.md

 # Overview
 This template provides users with a default set of issue templates and labels to work with.

+1. Create a new GitHub project to track the work using the [\[TEMPLATE\] GitHub Scrum](https://github.com/orgs/SSWConsulting/projects/42/views/1)

 ## Issue Templates

 To see the reasoning behind these issue templates see the rule: